-Students can apply for admittance into the Physician Assistant Studies program as early as the fall term of their sophomore year.
-They are required to complete the two-year, pre-PA phase of the Physician Assistant Studies program and be enrolled in the College of Health Sciences to ensure that they have completed the appropriate prerequisite courses that will make them eligible for a degree in biomedical sciences within the PA program (see BISC/pre-PA curriculum in the Biomedical Sciences Department).
+Students can apply for admission into the Physician Assistant Studies program as early as the fall term of their sophomore year.
+They are required to complete the two-year, pre-PA phase of the Physician Assistant Studies program and must complete the appropriate prerequisite courses that will make them eligible for a degree in biomedical sciences within the PA program (see BISC/pre-PA curriculum in the Biomedical Sciences Department).
 Following acceptance into the PA program, students follow the curriculum as outlined for the three-year Physician Assistant Program.

 The intensity of the program and the skills necessary for practice as a physician assistant require the program to seek applicants with an excellent academic background, along with strong interpersonal skills and maturity.
 Prior health care experience is also an indicator of a career commitment to clinical practice.
 The program’s admission process will consider each applicant’s strengths and select for competitive candidates best qualified to meet the program’s mission.

 Selection factors considered in the admission process include the following:

 - Minimum cumulative GPA of 3.000 or greater, science GPA, and Science Quality Points (an assessment of quantity and performance in science coursework), as calculated by the centralized application system (CASPA).

 - Motivation, maturity, ability to work with people and suitability for clinical practice.